typemeta/context/README.md

 ## Extractors

 Extractors extract a value from a context.
-The primary interface is `Extractor`, which essentially looks as follows:
+The primary interface is `Extractor`, which has one abstract method:

 ```java
 @FunctionalInterface